ILoveStudyAndWork/OOBootcamp/Tasking.md

 5. when 1 vehicle coming, give a is full and b available and past parking to a, then parking to b
 6. when 1 vehicle coming, give a is full and b available and past parking to b, then parking to b
 7. when 1 vehicle coming, give a available and b is full and past parking to a, then parking to a
-8. when 1 vehicle coming, give a available and b is full and past parking to b, then parking to b
+8. when 1 vehicle coming, give a available and b is full and past parking to b, then parking to a
 9. when 1 vehicle coming, given a and b all full, and throw exception

 Optional: multiple parkingLots(more than 2)